MargaritaRad/labor-economics/README.md

 ## Lectures <a name="lectures"></a>

 We provide a brief description of the individual lectures and link the their slides.
+All lectures are also available for download as a single file [here](https://github.com/HumanCapitalEconomics/economics/blob/master/distribution/course_deck.pdf).

 #### [Introduction](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/01_introduction.pdf)